thiagobrauer/add-fields-to-passport/readme.md

 This example project shows a way to add custom fields to Laravel Passport password grant authentication.
-In order to achieve this, some Laravel and Laravel Passport methods are overrided in the following classes:
+In order to achieve this, some laravel/framework and laravel/passport methods are overrided in the following classes:

 - App\User
 - Illuminate\Auth\EloquentUserProvider